 Although it is a huge experience to meet people from other countries, there is not much you can compare to that moment when you first come out to the ski school to teach a group of 5-year-old children.
 Here, you develop some fantastic, educational skills.
 It is a great challenge to learn the skiing technique and communicate with Russian, Dutch or Austrian children while leaving parents are leaving you a great deal of expectation and responsibility with you as “the adult”.

 If you want a season in the snow, get your application in now.
-The places get snapped up quickly!
+The places are getting filled quickly!

 Apply here if you want to have the best gap year possible!